kajMork/linorobot2_hardware/README.md

 All software mentioned in this guide must be installed on the robot computer.

+This code is to be installed on the robot computer.

+This is done by connecting a mouse and keyboard to the robot computer.
+Then plug a monitor to the robot computer.
+From here:

 ### 1. ROS2 and linorobot2 installation

 It is assumed that you already have ROS2 and linorobot2 package installed.
 If you haven't, go to [linorobot2](https://github.com/linorobot/linorobot2) package for installation guide.